top of page

 Does the Pill Affect Weight Gain?

-Concerns about weight gain are common among teens considering the pill, but there’s not much evidence to support this link.
-It’s important to note that we need more research on this topic, since most of the available data is old and limited.
+Concerns about weight gain are common among teens considering the pill, but there’s limited evidence to support this link.

-A comprehensive review of combination contraceptives found no strong evidence linking the pill to significant weight changes.
-Most studies showed little to no difference in weight between users of the combined pill and those taking placebos.
-A similar review on progestin-only contraceptives and weight found similar results.
+A comprehensive review of combination contraceptives found no strong evidence linking the pill to significant weight changes.29 Most studies showed little to no difference in weight between users of the combined pill and those taking placebos.
+A similar review on progestin-only contraceptives and weight found similar results.30

 While weight gain is a common concern, evidence doesn’t support the pill causing weight gain in teens.
 Factors like baseline weight, type of contraception and lifestyle should all be taken into account when discussing the pill with your doctor.